eserlxl/vglog-filter/doc/TAG_MANAGEMENT.md

 ## Manual Tag Management with `tag-manager`

-The `dev-bin/tag-manager` script provides command-line utilities for local and manual management of Git tags.
-This is useful for development, specific cleanup tasks, or when direct Git commands are preferred.
+The `dev-bin/tag-manager` script provides comprehensive command-line utilities for local and manual management of Git tags.
+This advanced tool includes numerous configuration options and safety features.

-### Commands
+### Basic Commands

 -   **`./dev-bin/tag-manager list`**: Lists all Git tags in the repository, sorted by version (newest first).
     ```bash